 A favorite destination for day trips from Cancun, Isla Mujeres is indeed an ideal place to conclude your trip around Mexico.
 Here, you’ll find lovely sandy beaches with clear waters, palm trees, plenty of viewpoints to soak in the panorama, archeological sites, and wildlife.

-19 Fun Things To Do In Isla Mujeres
+21 Fun Things To Do In Isla Mujeres

-Kick Back at Playa Norte
+Kick back at Playa Norte

-The main beach on the island, Playa Norte, is lapped by warm, shallow waters and easily one of the best beaches in Mexico.
-It’s an idyllic place to simply kick back and soak up some sun, and cool off with a splash in the water when you need a refresh.
+The main beach on the island, Playa Norte, is lapped by warm, shallow waters and is easily one of the best beaches in Mexico.
+It’s an idyllic place to simply kick back and soak up some sun and cool off with a splash in the water when you need a refresh.

-It’s a laid back spot where you’ll find many hotels and resorts, as well as beach bars and restaurants.
+It’s a laid-back spot where you’ll find many hotels and resorts, as well as beach bars and restaurants.

-Spend the Day Playing at Garrafon Reef Park & Beach Club
+Spend the day playing at Garrafon Reef Park & Beach Club

-Also known as Playa Garrafon, this all-inclusive beach club has an endless list of activities for you to get to grips with.
+Also known as Playa Garrafon, this all-inclusive beach club has an endless list of Isla Mujeres activities for you to get to grips with.
 It’s easy to spend the whole day here, enjoying the luxury of the surroundings and having fun with everything you can do.

-From eating in its numerous restaurants or chilling in one of its swimming pools, to ziplining, snorkeling and kayaking, Garrafon is the place to be.
-Simply pay at the entrance and you can also enjoy a buffet and even an open bar included in the price!
+From eating in its numerous restaurants or chilling in one of its swimming pools to ziplining, snorkeling, and kayaking, Garrafon is the place to be.
+Simply pay at the entrance, and you can also enjoy a buffet and even an open bar included in the price!

 For admission tickets to Playa Garrafon, click here.

-Explore the Island in a Golf Cart
+Explore the island in a Golf Cart

 There are many rental companies where you can pick up your own set of wheels, especially near the ferry terminal.
 Once you’ve got your own golf cart, getting around the island is a breeze.
-All you need is a valid driving license, and then you’ll be able to hit up all the hotspots of Isla Mujeres at your own pace.
+All you need is a valid driving license, and then you’ll be able to hit up all the hotspots of Isla Mujeres Mexico, at your own pace.

-To make things easier, you can even reserve your golf cart before you get to the island—that way you know for sure that one will be waiting for you when you arrive.
+To make things easier, you can even reserve your golf cart before you get to the island—that way, you know for sure that one will be waiting for you when you arrive.

 Whale sharks are incredible; these huge sea creatures have amazingly patterned bodies and can reach lengths of up to 39 feet (that’s almost 12 meters).
 At Isla Mujeres, it’s possible to swim alongside these giants of the ocean.